 - Serve at room temperature.

-- Always provide your dog with clean, filtered drinking water.
+- Always provide your dog with access to clean, filtered drinking water.

 - Keep it simple during the transition.
 Do not add any additional supplements or treats.